Pedestal bathroom sinks have been a popular choice for use in homes for decades!

-Because they offer many benefits, including adding more space in your bathroom.
-However, pedestal sinks also have disadvantages that you should consider before making the purchase.
+This is no surprise to use because of the many benefits like simple design and smaller size to create more space in your bathroom.
+While pedestal sinks are favored by many homeowners, they also have disadvantages that you should consider before making the purchase.

 What Are Pedestal Sinks?